-The final step of the process is all about identifying the best opportunities to include those semantic areas there.
+The final step of the process is all about identifying the best opportunities to include those semantic areas.

 Unfortunately, it’s actually easier said than done.

-Here are some suggestions for working out semantic keywords into your copy I’ve found to be working particularly well:
+Here are some suggestions for working out semantic keywords into your copy I’ve found to be work particularly well:

 If you’re updating a product description, semantic keywords fit nicely in describing the options available to purchase, and also in the product description.
 Again, these are the key areas that would help connect with a reader.

 For retail sites, semantic keywords often relate to product types or categories.
-And you could easily include them on category pages, for example to describe your product line.
+You could easily include them on category pages, for example, to describe your product line.

 Semantic keywords might also refer to a feature or an aspect of your offering that isn’t directly linked to your content.
 To work it into the content naturally, consider adding sections positioning your topic against or different than the Must Use term.
-For example for a page targeting "new homes in Chicago" a Must Use term may be "1920s two flat" - a popular historic home style.
+For example, for a page targeting "new homes in Chicago", a term to include may be "1920s two flat" — a popular historic home style.

-Finally, consider creating a new section to include phrases that were not relevant to it when you created the content originally.
+Finally, consider creating a new section to include phrases that were not relevant to the piece when you created the content originally.
 Many topics expand, often as technology associated with them advances.
 As a result, brand new terms might become relevant to them.
-Overcome this by adding a brand-new section acknowledging the new development, and the new information associated with it.
+Overcome this by adding a new section acknowledging the new development, and the new information associated with it.

 Step 4.
 Measure Results and Improve Further